Boeing 777: 777-300 (B773)

-777-300ER
+777-300ER (B77W)

 The 777-300ER ("ER" for Extended Range) is the B-market version of the -300.
-Its higher MTOW and increased fuel capacity permits a maximum range of 7,370 nmi with 396 passengers in a two-class seating arrangement.
-The 777-300ER features raked and extended wingtips, a strengthened fuselage and wings and a modified main landing gear.
+Its higher MTOW and increased fuel capacity permits a maximum range of 7,370 nmi with 392 passengers in a two-class seating arrangement.
+The 777-300ER features extended raked wingtips, a strengthened fuselage and wings and a modified main landing gear.
 Its wings have an aspect ratio of 9.0.
 It is powered by the GE90-115B turbofan, the world's most powerful jet engine with a maximum thrust of 115300 lbf.